chef-training/introduction_to_testing/scene_01.md

 When thinking about cookbook development, of course it is important that the cookbook works.
 A common accepted development workflow could look like:

-* Write some cookbook code
-* Perform ad-hoc verification
-* Upload the cookbook to the Chef Server
+Add new features to an existing cookbook.
+Perhaps some ad-hoc verification by eye-balling the code it to make sure it looks right.
+Perhaps walk a few logic branches on the back of a napkin.
+Or maybe nothing at all.
+In any case the cookbook is uploaded to the Chef server.

 -

-* chef-client applies the updated cookbook
-* We login to one node to perform ad-hoc verification on the system
-* We then promote the cookbook to the next environment
+We login a special test node, maybe in a law-free environment, and run chef-client to synchronize and apply the latest cookbook.
+After applying the policy we poke around the system by running a few commands to see if ports, services and maybe logs are all working correctly.
+Then we log out and hope that every thing is working when we promote the cookbook to be used in the next environment.

 -

-* Again chef-client applies the updated cookbook
-* And adain we login to the node to perform ad-hoc verification on the sytem
-* And, of course, set up monitoring on the deployed services
+Again we may log in to the system and update the cookbook and poke around.
+Again, we may not.
+At this point having seen it work on one machine already means that it is likely work in the next environment.
+We may also now setup monitoring for our new deployed services.

 -